epistemex/transformation-matrix-js/readme.md

 Just include the script and create a new instance:

-    var matrix = new Matrix([context]);
+    var matrix = new Matrix([context] [,domElement]);

-You can supply an optional canvas 2D context as argument, which will be synchronized with the transformations that are applied to the matrix object.
+You can supply an optional canvas 2D context and/or DOM element as arguments which will be synchronized with the transformations that are applied to the matrix object.

 Node